-Regulations that are onerous and unreasonable for developed properties may be reasonable for undeveloped or multi-acre properties.
+Regulations that are onerous and unreasonable for ordinary developed properties may be reasonable for undeveloped or multi-acre properties.
 The unwillingness of the Planning Department to distinguish between these types of properties is a missed opportunity.
 A bifurcated approach would have allowed for regulations that would have meaningfully benefited wildlife without harming existing homeowners.
-Instead, the Planning Department's insistence on a one-size fits all approach places unreasonable and unnecessary burdens on existing homes in long established neighborhoods, with little or no wildlife benefit.
+Instead, the Planning Department's insistence on a one-size fits all approach places unreasonable and unnecessary burdens on existing homes in long established neighborhoods, with little or no wildlife benefit, and negligible scientific support.